Protoje: 8 Year Affair

+Ancient Future

 His third album Ancient Future was initially set for release in September 2014, but was put back until March 2015.
 Produced by Phillip "Winta" James, the album includes the song "Who Knows", a collaboration with Chronixx, which was released as a single.
 Two tracks from the album, "Answer to Your Name" and "Criminal" were released ahead of the album as exclusives on the England Be Wise mixtape for BBC 1xtra DJ Toddla T. Two weeks after its release it topped the Billboard Top Reggae Albums chart.
 "Who Knows" was certified Silver by BPI in 2022.

+Recent career

 On 14 June 2016, Protoje released Side B of his fourth studio album, Royalty Free, as a free download to the public on his website.
 His 2018 album, A Matter of Time, received a Grammy Award nomination in the Best Reggae Album category.
 On 27 March 2020, Protoje joined Chronixx on a remix of Alicia Keys' song Underdog.
 On 13 April 2020, Protoje announced a new label deal with RCA Records.

 The deal allowed him "a certain level of creative control" and included artists Lila Iké and Sevana who he had been mentoring under his own In.Digg.Nation label.

 On 28 August 2020, Protoje released his fifth studio album In Search Of Lost Time, which peaked at No. 6 on the Billboard Reggae Albums chart.

 On 23 September 2022, Protoje released his sixth studio album Third Time's The Charm, which peaked at No. 8 on the Billboard Reggae Albums chart and has secured him a Grammy Nomination.